 Also, the aspect ratio of the screen seems unusual.
 Porsche opted for a very wide screen that fits inside the dashboard.
 But as a consequence, the screen is a suboptimal shape for the information displayed on it.
 People scan information from left to right and from top to bottom.
 Choosing for a wide screen means it takes a long time to scan all information, which is something the interface has to fix.
 On the contrary, most Volvos and Teslas use a vertical screen which seems more natural in a lot of use cases.
 It helps during navigation, for example, because you can look further ahead on the map.
 But also when designing the interface, since most touch devices we use, are vertical.

 The screen below the center display mainly controls the climate control and other car functions.
 Using a touch screen for everything is a trend in the car industry that looks nice but is not great in terms of usability.
 Reaching blindly for volume or climate controls is not possible anymore.
-Porsche tried to solve this by using haptic feedback and even though it improves this problem a little bit, it is still not possible to reach for the controls blindly.
+Porsche tried to solve this by using haptic feedback but that only helps with confirmation and not discoverability.

 In the '80s and '90s, interiors were cramped with buttons.
 Customers like the look of touch screens and clean interiors.
 So now, car designers are trying to declutter the dashboard by removing all physical controls and moving them to touchscreens.
 It might appear like this is effective, but you are moving the problem from the dashboard to the interface so now the interface is all cluttered.
 The only way to declutter the interior is by removing functions and reducing the complexity.
 Something only very few car companies are able to achieve.